mojohealy/mojohealy/content/post/tuesday_night_write/index.md

 I told them I'll be in that Zoom meeting every Tuesday, writing, and if they join me they'll be warmly welcomed.
 We'll chat a bit about our research, then mute our microphones and write for a bit, before checking in again.
 No obligations and few rules, just some social support and a little bit of healthy accountability.
-I'll admit that it's can be bit awkward, to see into someone's home and observe them silently writing.
+I'll admit that it can be bit awkward, to see into someone's home and observe them silently writing.
 But that's the point: if they are writing, I should be writing.

 I missed the first session, thanks to a massive storm, complete with power cut, earning me some [gentle ribbing](https://twitter.com/AgTradesVocPsyc/status/1204343491469275142) from my colleagues.
-I've missed one or two Tuesdays since then, due to various family commitments, but overall I'm satisfied with my adherence.
+I've missed one or two Tuesdays since then, due to various commitments, but overall I'm satisfied with my adherence.
 I have one pal who regularly joins me, sometimes one or two others show up, and sometimes it's just me, alone in a Zoom meeting, my webcam broadcasting a scene of me writing, to no one.

 The social element of Tuesday Night Write is very important.